Tom

 .

-following spring, they were thrilled with the appearance of their long slender
+the couple returned the following spring, they were thrilled with the appearance

-launch with her gleaming white hull, and richly
+of their long slender launch with her gleaming white hull, and

-friends with old, wooden boats in their boathouses, they invited those friends
+wooden boats in their boathouses, they invited those friends to join them in

-to join them in displaying their boats.
-This plan was discussed with the officials
+displaying their boats.
+This plan was discussed with the officials of the

-to provide some publicity for this event, as well as dock space to display
+some publicity for this event, as well as dock space to display

 the boats.
 About twenty boats appeared

-that first year, with many of their crews in period costumes.
+that first year, with many of their crews in period

 The next year, 1966, it was decided that this event would be a great addition to the activities of Clayton's Old home Week, so the chamber published the event in its bulletin and included it in all of that summer's other advertising.
 Esther Levy, Publicist for the Thousand Islands International Council also entered the picture, enhancing the chamber's efforts.
 This time, there were nearly forty boats entered, and Clifford Carpenter, Editor and Publisher of the Rochester Democrat-Chronicle, was present with his camera.
 He interviewed exhibitors, took many pictures, and wrote an article entitled "The Floating Smithsonian" which appeared in the July 1967 issue of Yachting.
 He returned the following year as a judge for the Third Annual Antique Boat Show.